Palatine, New York: History

-Settlers in this area in the mid-18th century were primarily German Palatines, ethnic Germans from the Palatinate.
+Settlers in the area in the mid-18th century were primarily Palatines, Germans from the Palatinate region.
 Suffering from French raids in their native territory, they had become refugees.
-Queen Anne of England arranged for the transport of several thousand Protestant Germans to the colony in 1710 and later; they first worked in camps run by the English along the Hudson River to pay off the cost of passage.
+Queen Anne of England arranged for the transport of several thousand Palatines to the colony in 1710 and later; they first worked in camps run by the English along the Hudson River to pay off the cost of passage.

-The Germans built the Palatine Church in 1770, which still holds Lutheran services.
+The Palatines built the Palatine Church in 1770, which still holds Lutheran services.
 It was listed on the National Register of Historic Places in 1973.

-The Town was formed in 1788 after the American Revolutionary War from the "Palatine District" in the newly organized Montgomery County.
+The town was formed in 1788 after the Revolutionary War from the "Palatine District" in the newly organized Montgomery County.
 In 1797, part of the town was used to form the town of Salisbury (now in Herkimer County).
 The formation of other towns that eventually were in adjacent counties further reduced Palatine in size.
-The town of St. Johnsville was also created, in Montgomery County.
+The town of St. Johnsville was created from Palatine in Montgomery County.